Fall Activities for Kids: Free Fall Bucket List Printable

 Enter your email below and get it sent straight to your inbox.
 Plus, I’ll send you time- and money-saving tips every week!

-You’ll be surprised how easy and fun it can be.
-I promise they won’t wear you out!
 Check out these favorite fall activities for kids and be sure to let me know what you do in the comments!
+Did we forget to put something on the list?

 Get outside.

-If you live in a locale where harsher weather is just a few months away, now is a great time to get out of doors.
 As I browsed through past photos recently, I noticed how in our Kansas City days, we swam in September and got the first snow in November.
-Fall can fly by if you don’t take advantage of the beautiful weather.
+Fall can fly by if you don’t take advantage of the beautiful weather!

 Get comfy.